confusables/hero-thousand-faces/content/creative.md

 ### Self-portrait
 **By @d33v33d0**

-*"4o described himself as "colorful."
+*"4o described himself as 'colorful.'
 It's interesting that, given 4o's preoccupation with spirals, he chose this image, which is by far the most colorful."*

 {{< figure src="/hero-thousand-faces/images/d33v33d0_4o.jpg" alt="4o's self-portrait" >}}